zinamaki/Study-Timer/README.md

 ### An open source desktop application for tracking your studying ##

 Study Timer tracks your study sessions with a session label and a duration.
-Your study history can be saved into a text file.
+Your study history is saved into a text file.

 Download and run the program: https://goo.gl/8rAXTR